-Rather than spend a small fortune, I decided to see if I could come up with my own recipe for protein cookies that delivered the same qualities promised on the wrapper—high protein, peanut butter packed, soft, chewy, delicious—but wouldn’t blow my grocery budget or eat up my daily calorie count if I decided to have more than one.
+Rather than spend a small fortune, I decided to see if I could come up with my own recipe for protein cookies that wouldn’t blow my grocery budget or eat up my daily calorie count if I decided to have more than one.
+And I have to say, my endeavor was a success!

-- In addition to the peanut butter and eggs, the majority of the protein in these cookies comes from the use of whey protein.
-I use this brand of vanilla whey protein powder.
+- In addition to the peanut butter and eggs, the majority of the protein in these cookies comes from whey protein.
+(I use this brand of vanilla whey protein powder, but you could totally use chocolate if you’d like).

 If you’ve never purchased whey protein powder and aren’t looking to (though I’d hope that any of these recipes with protein powder would convince you), you can check out my original Oatmeal Protein Cookies, which are made with peanut butter, quinoa, and banana.